 Coprophagia can appear in all sorts of situations: dogs may search the park in order to eat other dogs' poop, may scavenge the cat's litter box to eat cat poop, or even lurk in the yard in search of their own poop to eat.
-In any case, there are a number of explanations as to why your puppy is a so called 'poop eater', ranging from simple problems like boredom, to medical issues such as diabetes.
+In any case, there are a number of explanations as to why your dog is a so-called 'poop eater', ranging from simple problems like boredom, to medical issues such as diabetes.

 Reasons why your puppy is eating poop

 He’s picked it up from his mother

 Your puppy probably started eating poop when he was with all his doggy brothers and sisters in the litter.
 Mother dogs eat their puppies' poop.
 While this may seem gross, it’s actually perfectly natural.
 In a dog’s natural environment, a mother dog does this in order to keep the den clean and also to make sure no predators are drawn to the scent.
 Your pup, who copies the behaviour of its mother, is just naturally following her lead.